allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 ### 5. Minimizing DOM size

-In Lighthouse reports it can be found recommendations for pages to contain fewer than ~1400 elements and no more than 32 of tree depth.
+In Lighthouse reports you can find recommendations for pages to contain fewer than ~1400 elements and the tree should not be deeper than 32 levels.
 Keeping the number of elements in the DOM as small as possible is important because large DOM can slow the page down in multiple ways.

 For example: